williamreidVersion1/TGCO-May2025-Answer/README.md

 •	Teams are encouraged to let the more junior members write the code with seniors guiding.

-•	You should create a branch with your team’s name.

 •	After submissions, teams will have 3 mins to present their solutions,

 •	Presentations should include showing the working solutions and talking about the coding choices teams made, including why things have been done a certain way.